sneakysneak/docs/pages/connector-authentication/netsuite_suitetalk_rest_setup.md

 ## NetSuite Setup

-Firstly [Log in](https://system.netsuite.com/pages/customerlogin.jsp) to your NetSuite account.
+Firstly [log in](https://system.netsuite.com/pages/customerlogin.jsp) to your NetSuite account.

 ### Creating An App